jminh/dotfiles/vim/README.md

 `initialize` request to the cquery language server.
 The only required option is `cacheDirectory`, which is where index files will be stored.
 ```

+Make sure language server could be started when invoked manually from shell.
+Also try use absolute path for server commands,
+as PATH in vim might be different from shell env, especially on macOS.

 # YouCompleteMe